 No

-Yes, the Abbot Trailside Lodging trail is rated as Easy, making it suitable for beginners and those seeking a leisurely outdoor experience.
-The 1h00 duration and minimal elevation gain of 60 m make it accessible for most fitness levels.
+Yes, the accessible trails directly from Abbot Trailside Lodging are rated as Easy, making them suitable for beginners and those seeking a leisurely outdoor experience.
+The minimal elevation gain of 60 m makes these trails accessible for most fitness levels.

 Didn't find your answer?